-Seat belts save lives, but getting people to use them - even to protect their own lives - is a challenge.
+Seat belts save lives.
+But getting people to use them - even to protect their own lives - is a challenge.
 Public education is one way to keep the issue in front of motorists.
 Legislation is another.
-MoDOT supports each approach, attacking the problem with focused marketing campaigns and reinforcing it with hard facts to back legislative efforts.
+MoDOT supports both approaches, attacking the problem with focused marketing campaigns and reinforcing it with hard facts to back legislative efforts.
 Several municipalities across the state are taking matters into their own hands enacting primary ordinances within city limits.
-Missouri currently has 53 municipalities and two counties that have adopted primary seat belt ordinances, representing 23.6 percent of the state's population.
+Missouri currently has 46 municipalities and two counties that have adopted primary seat belt ordinances, representing 23.3 percent of the state's population.